patpando/FIJIDTA/README.md

-# Step 4
+# Step 4:
  <img width="975" height="341" alt="image" src="https://github.com/user-attachments/assets/b1866774-79cf-4c88-8be5-236a46863414" />

  Understanding your input parameters and what setting you want to use.

+To find the pixel dimensions of an open image using the FIJI GUI, click on “Image” in the GUI, then click on “Properties…” (or press Ctrl+Shift+P) (example shown below).

+<img width="450" height="697" alt="image" src="https://github.com/user-attachments/assets/c514190c-30aa-4664-8d71-e948e9e45cdf" />

 Before running FIJIDTAcc, a user should be familiar with the details of their image data and understand the meanings of the parameters in the initial dialog box (shown below and in Figure 16).
-To find the pixel dimensions of an open image using the FIJI GUI, click on “Image” in the GUI, then click on “Properties…” (or press Ctrl+Shift+P) (example shown on the right).
 Default parameters are set to measure EBs for Dr. Lee’s lab at Western Washington University, taken at 40x magnification.
 We expect to measure 3D images like the one shown in Appendix Figure 2.
 Micron inputs should be divisible by pixel width, so the sampled area is a known number of pixels.
 The code tends to round down or use the “floor” function when dividing input microns by pixel dimensions.
 For example, if an even number of slices, n, is to be compared, then n-1 slices are checked.
 To better understand the slice comparison, refer to Supplemental Figure 1.
 Default parameters, along with further explanations, are shown below.
 These variables can be changed in the gray dialog box below after pressing run or in the code itself.

-<img width="450" height="697" alt="image" src="https://github.com/user-attachments/assets/c514190c-30aa-4664-8d71-e948e9e45cdf" />

 <img width="975" height="770" alt="image" src="https://github.com/user-attachments/assets/f11bd0a3-d953-4445-8c14-bc2adb22a8df" />